Approov Trial Guide

 At the end of the integration process you should be able to see live metrics, using the link also provided in the onboarding email.
 At this point you can even consider going live in production with your app.
 This won’t provide any blocking capability but will give you deep insights into the composition of your user base and the environments that the apps are running in.

-The information will show app-not-registered because you have not registered the version of the app you are using with the Approov service.
+The information will show app-not-registered because you have not added your app signing certificates to the Approov service.
 To do that you need to install the Approov CLI as discussed in the next section.

 Obviously you need to follow the appropriate quickstarts for both Android and iOS apps if you want to have the full experience.